 Variations and Substitutions:

-- Substitute the raisins for chocolate chips.
-They make so many kinds of chocolate chips from sugar-free (Lily's brand) to chips free of the Top 8 Allergens (Enjoy Life), to regular chips.
+• Substitute the raisins for chocolate chips.
+They also make many kinds of chocolate chips like sugar-free (Lily’s brand) and chips free of the Top 8 Allergens (Enjoy Life), to regular chips.

 Tips and Recipe FAQ: